Sldcmmnt/sldcmmnt.github.io/EN_index.md

 ## Community
 We embed this vision into society by a growing communnity of governmental and public organisations, researchers, organisations in health, energy and other domains.

-Although international projects are in preperation, since we are founded in the Netherlands our [Dutch website](https://www.solidcommunity.nl) is for now more extensive with information. <br>
+Although international projects are in preparation, since we are founded in the Netherlands our [Dutch website](https://www.solidcommunity.nl) is for now more extensive with information. <br>

 For more information in English please contact: [info@solidcommunity.nl](info@solidcommunity.nl)